GiuseppePatane/BlogApi/README.md

 # BlogPost API

-This project contains the crud api for create and retrieve a post of a hypothetical Blog.
+This project contains the crud API for creating and retrieving a post of a hypothetical Blog.

 ### Database structure
 + **Author**: create the blog post.
-An author can create more that one  blog posts.
+An author can create more than one blog post.
-+ **Category**: The blog post category( programming, news ecc.).
-A Blog post can have only one category.
++ **Category**: the blog post category( programming, news etc.).
+A blog post can have only one category.
-+ **Tag**: a Key for group the blog posts.
-For example group all posts that talk about java.A Blog post can have more that one tag that and one tag  can be in more that one blog post.
++ **Tag**:  key for group the blog posts.
+For example group all posts that talk about java.
+A blog post can have more than one tag that and one tag can be in more than one blog post.
-+ **Blogpost**: The main entity, handle the blog post title, content, image ecc
++ **Blogpost**: the main entity, handle the blog post title, content, image etc.

 ## Stack
 + Language: C#